Praqma/helmsman/docs/how_to/helmsman_on_windows10.md

 version: v1.1.0
 ---

+> This guide has not been thoroughly tested.

 # Using Helmsman from a docker image on Windows 10

-If you have Windows 10 with Docker installed, you might be able to run Helmsman in a linux container on Windows.
+If you have Windows 10 with Docker installed, you **might** be able to run Helmsman in a linux container on Windows.

 1. Switch to the Linux containers from the docker tray icon.
 2. Configure your local kubectl on Windows to connect to your cluster.